spacetelescope/DRESSCode/docs/user_manual/install.md

     export PATH=~/wcstools-3.9.5/bin:$PATH
     ```

-## Download the DRESSCode from GitHub
+### Download DRESSCode from GitHub

-- Python is needed to run the scripts.
-The DRESSCode was written and tested in python 3.6.8.
-Make sure you have a working python environment, preferably using Anaconda (or Astroconda).
+1. Python is needed to run the scripts.
+DRESSCode was written and tested in python 3.6 and up.
+Make sure you have a working python environment.
+2. Download the code from github: `git clone git@github.com:spacetelescope/DRESSCode.git`
+3. `cd` into the DRESSCode directory and install the dependencies into your Python environment: `pip install -r requirements.txt`